MVPDevelopmentGuide,FromIdeatoLaunchin2026

 Testing and Quality for MVPs

-Skip comprehensive test coverage for MVPs.
-Write tests for your critical path only — the user flow that validates your hypothesis.
-If users cannot complete the core action, nothing else matters.
+Do not chase full test coverage on an MVP.
+Write tests for the critical path only, the one flow that proves or kills your hypothesis.
+If users cannot finish the core action, nothing else on the screen matters.

 Manual QA is sufficient for launch.
 Have three to five people who match your target audience use the product and report issues.
 Fix blockers, note annoyances, and launch.
 Perfection is the enemy of validation.